thomasclausen/nord-custom-login-form/README.md

 # Feedback

-Let me start by saying I'm self-taught by scattering code across the web, so if you see some bad practices PLEASE contact me, so I can learn from the mistakes I'm making!
+I'm self-taught by scattering code across the web, so if you see some bad practices PLEASE contact me, so I can learn from the mistakes I'm making!

 Also feel free to contact me if you have som great ideas for improvements.